mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Dashboard/dashboard.md

 - blue: statistic of selected track
 - purple: statistic of a route

-So next figures show some more examples of these dashboards:
+So next figures show some more examples of these dashboard entries:

 <img src="./RecordingTrack.png" width="400" />&nbsp;
 <img src="./Route.png" width="400" />&nbsp;
 <img src="./Mixed1.png" width="400" />&nbsp;

-As we can see with the last example, there can exist multiple entries at the same time, depending on whether the is currently a track recording, a selected track and/or a route.
+As we can see with the last example, there can exist multiple entries at the same time, depending on whether there is currently a track recording, a selected track and/or a route.

 If a track has multiple segments, then it gets two dashboard entries, one for the whole track and the second for one of the segments.
 The segment can by changed by tap on the